 At Stray, we believe that travel is a two-way exchange between travellers and locals.
 It’s important for us to give back to local communities in return for the incredible things that they teach us about their cultures.
 Find out more about Lone Buffalo, a not-for-profit school in Laos and how Stray makes a difference with […]

 In many countries, New Year is celebrated with fireworks but in Southeast Asia it’s celebrated with… water!
 We’re not talking about a splash here and there, but three whole days of the biggest outdoor water fights in the world!
 Locals and backpackers alike take to the streets armed with water pistols for Thai New Year […]

 Gemma Daniel, originally from Wales in the UK, quit her job to travel for a year and a half.
-She spent 4 months travelling around Asia on the Lot Pass and even celebrated her 26th birthday on the Stray bus in Bai Xep!
+She spent 4 months travelling around Asia on a Stray Tour and even celebrated her 26th birthday on the Stray bus in Bai Xep!
 She’s planning to keep travelling around the world but we managed to […]